neovatar/awesome-rpg-resources/README.md

 * [FoundryVTT](https://foundryvtt.com/) ![paid] - The rising star of browser based VTT software.
 You can host it yourself, thus keeping data sovereignty.
 3rd party hosted options are also available.
 Easy to extend with add-ons and has a very responsive and active developer community.
 * [Roll20](https://roll20.net) ![freemium] - At the moment it's THE big browser based VTT player.
 Has marketplace for paid content and supports a lot of systems.
 * [Astral TableTop](https://www.astraltabletop.com/) ![freemium] - A new challenger for Roll20s throne.
 Browser based and hosted solution.
 * [Fantasy Grounds](https://www.fantasygrounds.com/home/home.php) ![paid] - The big old grumpy veteran of VTT systems.
-The software and its UI its showing its age.
+The software and its UI are showing its age.
 Marketplace with lots of of official modules and content.
 New version "Fantasy Grounds Unity" developed at the moment.
 Some rulesets like D&D5E have the best automation available.